The dingo—Australia's only native canid—is descended from south Asian wolves. The current scientific name is Canis familiaris.

 From harsh deserts to lush rainforests, the highly adaptable dingo is found in every habitat and state of Australia except Tasmania.
 Dingoes favour edges of forests next to grasslands.
 In deserts, access to drinking water determines where the animal can live.

-Fraser Island dingoes within the Great Sandy National Park have particularly significant conservation value and iconic status because they have rarely interbred with domestic or feral dogs.
-See more information about the dingoes on Fraser Island.
+K’gari (Fraser Island) wongari (dingoes) within the Great Sandy National Park have particularly significant conservation value and iconic status because they have rarely interbred with domestic or feral dogs.
+See more information about K'gari (Fraser Island) dingoes.

 What do they eat?